This post may contain affiliate links.

 Be sure to drizzle any drippings from the skillet over the chicken!

-How to Serve Curry Marinated Chicken
+How I Serve Curry Marinated Chicken

 To turn it into a chicken salad, slice the cooked chicken then toss with cilantro, golden raisins, sliced green onions and a splash of vinegar.

-You can serve the chicken salad a variety of different ways, but stuffed into a pita with Greek yogurt and spinach is my favorite.
+I serve the chicken salad a variety of different ways, but stuffed into a pita with Greek yogurt and spinach is my favorite.

 Slightly warm the pita over an open flame on the stovetop (or in a toaster).
 Cut in half and gently pry open the pita.
 Swipe a hearty scoop of yogurt into the pita then stuff with either spinach, chopped romaine, or sliced cucumber.
 Then pile in the chicken salad and enjoy.